janekfleper/typst-fancy-units/src/unit.typ

       assert.ne(i, 0, message: "Colons are not allowed at the start of a group.") i = i + 1
-      assert.ne(i, units.len(), message: "Colons are not allowed at the end of a group.") if units.at(i).text == ":" { panic("Consecutive colons are not allowed.") }
+      assert.ne(i, units.len(), message: "Colons are not allowed at the end of a group.") assert(i not in invert-units, message: "Colons are not allowed at the end of a group.") if units.at(i).text == ":" { panic("Consecutive colons are not allowed.") }
       groups.at(-1).push(i)
     } else {